Electrohome: Plant 4

 Electrohome initially used the plant to manufacture its Deilcraft brand of furniture, but by the mid-1950s was also using it for lighting and heating appliance manufacturing, as well as storage.
 The company sold the building in 1968 to Morval Durofoam Products.
 Morval occupied the site until around 1980, where it manufactured plastic and foam products for auto interiors, as well as specialty packaging products.
 After this, the plant was sold to its final major occupant, Art Rite Advertising, which used the site until 1991.

 In the years afterward, the Ontario Ministry of the Environment became aware that the property was heavily contaminated with various metals, petroleum hydrocarbons, volatile organic compounds (VOCs), and trichloroethylene (TCE), a toxic industrial solvent.
 This would prove to be the century-old factory's undoing.
-For the next few decades, parties ranging from local residents to various government bodies worked toward environmental remediation of the site and the possibly of redevelopment, with or without the original factory structure.
+For the next few decades, parties ranging from local residents to various government bodies worked toward environmental remediation of the site and the possibility of redevelopment, with or without the original factory structure.
 In 2007, the Ministry of the Environment issued a cleanup order, but the property's owner, an absentee numbered company, failed to do so, to undertake basic property maintenance, or even to pay municipal property taxes.
 In 2011, the City of Kitchener attempted a tax sale of the property after visible deterioration of the brick facade was observed.
 This was unsuccessful, and followed in 2018 by a second attempt, with the price being dropped to around $450,000.
 By 2019, the city had written off much of the back taxes owed for the property, and issued an order to have an engineer evaluate whether the factory building was still structurally sound.
 In late 2019, the property was purchased by a Toronto-based developer, which announced plans to demolish the plant and build a mixed-use development on the site, which would incorporate aspects of the original structure.
 Demolition began in January 2020.